-Co-Kinetic and Altmetric have joined forces to bring you this quarterly infographic covering the most discussed pieces of research relevant to sports medicine in the last three months.
+Co-Kinetic and Altmetric have joined forces to bring you this quarterly infographic covering the most discussed pieces of research relevant to physical therapy in the last three months.
 The paid version includes interactive links to...
 Read More

 One of our most popular sections in Co-Kinetic, our Physical Therapy Journal Watch brings you the most important journal discoveries in the last three months, with our own unique Co-Kinetic take-home messages.
 This is one of our best time and money savers!
 Sign in or Register free below to access a handful of the reviews, some of which include full open access to the original research.